-Q. What are a school district’s responsibilities under HB-251?
+Q. What are a school district’s responsibilities under HB 251?

 A. By July 1, 2009, a district must establish and adopt a universal, streamlined process available to all students to implement the new transfer requirements.
-A district must annual notify parents by July 1 of each year regarding which schools have available space and which of these schools parents may choose to request a transfer for their children.
+A district must annually notify parents by July 1 of each year regarding which schools have available space and which of these schools parents may choose to request a transfer for their children.
 A district may notify parents by letter, electronic means (email or Web site), or by other reasonable means (e.g., local newspaper).
 A local process shall include an explicit deadline for parents who want to submit transfer requests.
 Parents should be provided at least 14 days in which to apply.
 A district may have a single enrollment period each year, provided it complies with the July 1 notification period.
 At its election, a district may also decide to accept students throughout the school year as additional space becomes available.

 The district notification may be in the form of a letter, electronic means, or by other reasonable means.